Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 ## Description: Improved Ux Writing on product details pop-up screen
 ### Observation/Changes
-I observed some Ux writing inconsistencies on the product details and also observed issues relating to product tone and worked on a rewrite.
+-I observed some Ux writing inconsistencies on the product details and also observed issues relating to product tone and worked on a rewrite.
 - Improved ux writing
 - Users' Dashboard - Product Description Pop Up